 The idealists’ emphases are on self-disciple.
 He believes that human behavior should have internal controls, rather, even such external controls as praise and punishment.
-The place violation in discipline is highly valued.
+Place violation in discipline is highly valued.
 Idealism believes in inner discipline.

 Merits/ Contribution of Idealism

-Idealism has contributed to the modern educational thought and practice in the following way:
+Idealism has contributed to modern educational thought and practice in the following way:

 - Idealism emphasizes the complete development of human personality.
 It has resulted in a fresh look at human relations in teaching.